jvpeluso/Madrid-weather-prediction-project/README.md

 ## 2. Data load, formatting and inspection.

-We access the *AEMET* data via API, via API, request the *daily temperature records* of the period 1990 - 2019 from the *MADRID AEROPUERTO* station.
+We access the *AEMET* data via **API**, and request the *daily temperature records* of the period 1990 - 2019 from the *MADRID AEROPUERTO* station.
 The information is retrieved in JSON format, loaded into a Pandas dataframe and filtered to have finally the columns we're interested in:

 + **_fecha_**: Date of the measure, index of the dataframe.
 + **_tmin_**: Minimum temperature registered that day.